Dextromethorphan/ guaifenesin/ phenylephrine drops

 Brand Name: Examples include Nortuss-DE and Zotex Pediatric

-Dextromethorphan/guaifenesin/phenylephrine drops is used for:
+Dextromethorphan/ guaifenesin/ phenylephrine drops are used for:

 Relieving congestion, cough, and throat and airway irritation due to colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.

-Dextromethorphan/guaifenesin/phenylephrine drops is a decongestant, cough suppressant, and expectorant combination.
+Dextromethorphan/guaifenesin/phenylephrine drops are a decongestant, cough suppressant, and expectorant combination.
 It works by constricting blood vessels and reducing swelling in the nasal passages, loosening mucus and lung secretions in the chest, and making coughs more productive.
 It also works in the brain to help decrease the cough reflex to reduce a dry cough.

-Do NOT use dextromethorphan/guaifenesin/phenylephrine drops if:
+Do NOT use dextromethorphan/ guaifenesin/ phenylephrine drops if:

 - you are allergic to any ingredient in dextromethorphan/guaifenesin/phenylephrine drops